ludwig-cf/ludwig-cf.github.io/initial/liquid-crystal.rst

 :math:`q_0` should be set to zero.

-The following initial conditions are specifically aimed at nematics (althougth other initialisations discussed for cholesterics below may also be relevant).
+The following initial conditions are specifically aimed at nematics (although other initialisations discussed for cholesterics below may also be relevant).

 .. code-block:: none

   lc_q_initialisation   nematic          # uniform nematic...
   lc_init_nematic       1.0_0.0_0.0      # director n_alpha